kubeckaj/JKCS.py-Manual/docs/source/Inputfile.rst

 program, the following parameters need to be specified:

   MAXTASKS

 maximum number of tasks that can run in parallel.
 Beginners should not adjust this.

-  CPU
+  CPUs

-  number of CPUs
+number of CPUs.

   NODES

 number of nodes.
 Beginners should leave 1.

   REQ.TIME

 the requested walltime (expected length of calculations)

   PARTITION

 the name of cluster partition (e.g. small, large, hugemem)

   MEMPERCPU

 the amount of memory per CPU

 .. note::